NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 <empty>
 ```

-This will result in the command to remove the configured leaf, i.e., the following, which does not work
+This will result in the command to remove the configured leaf, i.e.

 ```
 state block
 ```

+Which does not work.

-#### Understanding How the Diffs Are Generated <a href="#d5e1116" id="d5e1116"></a>
+#### **Understanding How the Diffs are Generated**

-What you see in the C-style CLI when you do `show configuration` is the commands needed to go from the running config to the configuration you have in your current session.
+What you see in the C-style CLI when you do 'show configuration' is the commands needed to go from the running config to the configuration you have in your current session.
 It usually corresponds to the command you have just issued in your CLI session, but not always.

 The output is actually generated by comparing the two configurations, i.e. the running config and your current uncommitted configuration.
-It is done by running `show running-config` on both the running config and your uncommitted config and then comparing the output line by line.
+It is done by running 'show running-config' on both the running config and your uncommitted config, and then comparing the output line by line.
 Each line is complemented by some meta information which makes it possible to generate a better diff.

-For example, if you modify a leaf value, say set the `mtu` to `1400` and the previous value was `1500`.
-The two configs will then be:
+For example, if you modify a leaf value, say set the MTU to 1400 and the previous value was 1500.
+The two configs will then be

 ```
 interface FastEthernet0/0/1     interface FastEthernet0/0/1
 mtu 1500                        mtu 1400
 !                               !
 ```

-When we compare these configs, the first line is the same -> no action but we remember that we have entered the FastEthernet0/0/1 submode.
+When we compare these configs, the first lines are the same -> no action but we remember that we have entered the FastEthernet0/0/1 submode.
 The second line differs in value (the meta-information associated with the lines has the path and the value).
-When we analyze the two lines we determine that a `value_set` has occurred.
-The default action when the value has been changed is to output the command for setting the new value, i.e. `mtu` `1500`.
+When we analyze the two lines we determine that a value\_set has occurred.
+The default action when the value has been changed is to output the command for setting the new value, i.e. MTU 1500.
 However, we also need to reposition to the current submode.
-If this is the first line we are outputting in the submode, we need to issue the command before issuing the `mtu 1500` command.
+If this is the first line we are outputting in the submode we need to issue the command before issuing the MTU 1500 command.

 ```
 interface FastEthernet0/0/1
 ```

-Similarly, suppose a value has been removed, i.e. mtu used to be set but it is no longer present:
+Similarly, suppose a value has been removed, i.e. mtu used to be set but it is no longer present

 ```
 interface FastEthernet0/0/1     interface FastEthernet0/0/1
 !                                 mtu 1400
                                 !
 ```

-As before, the first lines are equivalent, but the second line has `!` in the new config, and `mtu 1400` in the running config.
-This is analyzed as being a delete and the commands.
-The following is generated:
+As before, the first lines are equivalent, but the second line has a `!` in the new config, and MTU 1400 in the running config.
+This is analyzed as being a delete and the commands are generated:

 ```
 interface FastEthernet0/0/1
     no mtu 1400
 ```

 There are tweaks to this behavior.
-For example, some machines do not like the no command to include the old value but want instead the command
+For example, some machines do not like the `no` command to include the old value but want instead the command:

 ```
 no mtu